therabidbanana/orange-core/README.markdown

 application

-    "I want to deploy a website on Ruby that has some dynamic elements, maybe allowing me to create parts of the page in a plugin if necessary."
+    "I want to deploy a website on Ruby that has some dynamic elements, maybe allowing me to create my own plugin without jumping through too many hoops."

 Yes.
-This is what orange was designed for - we're building it to be able to quickly deploy websites that can have a Ruby base without the heavy-weight Ruby on Rails backend, but without feeling like you have to start from scratch like it feels in Sinatra.
+This is what orange was designed for - we're building it to be able to quickly deploy websites that can have a Ruby base without the heavy-weight Ruby on Rails backend, but also without feeling like you have to start from scratch like it feels in Sinatra.

 Required Gems
 -------------

-To be updated... (this is full list for orange-core and orange-more, we're looking to minimize orange-core dependencies).
+orange-core tries to stay light on the dependencies.

-* dm-core (+ do_[sqlite3|mysql|...] )
+* dm-core (+ dm-[sqlite3|mysql|...]-adapter )
-* dm-more
-* dm-is-awesome_set
+* dm-migrations
 * rack
 * haml
-* rack-abstract-format (github)
-* ruby-openid
-* rack-openid
-* openid_dm_store
-* radius
 * crack
-* eventbright
-* spreedly
-* hominid
-* mail
-* tlsmail (If Ruby version <= 1.8.6)
-* gattica

 All dependencies should be loaded if you install the gem except for the datamapper adapter relevant to your set up.
-If, for example, you want to use a mysql database, you'll need to install do_mysql, and for an sqlite3 database, you'll need do_sqlite3
+If, for example, you want to use a mysql database, you'll need to install dm-mysql-adapter, and for an sqlite3 database, you'll need dm-sqlite-adapter

 Also, you'll need a web server of some kind and need to set it up for rack.
+Rack supports WEBrick out of the box if you just want to play around though.

 **Testing**